ma-abdallah94/TestAutomationTask_VOIS/README.md

  Testing high level scenarios on http://automationpractice.com/index.php e-commerce website using Selenium , TestNG by applying OOP and applying some of the best practices according to my current knowledge .

-# The Required Tasks :-
+# Task Requirements  :-
 1. Create a new account user (Bonus Task)
 2. Select “Blouses” Subcategory in “Women” Category
 3. Select resulted product
 4. Follow checkout procedure
 5. Confirm order by selecting bank wire option
 6. Validate order was placed from order history page.
+By Using TestNG , DDT Way And  Design Pattern

 # Project Details :-
 * Programming Language: Java Maven Project